 What it is, why it helps and how you can try it at home.
 Learn about about wasting less, fighting climate change and making free organic fertilizer!

-Discount $30 Compost Bins for Township residents attending the compost workshop (one per residence) while supplies last.
+Discount $30 Compost Bins for Township residents attending a compost workshop or asynchronous training (one per residence) while supplies last.
 Questions or can’t make the workshop?

 Compost together with neighbors or invite neighbors to contribute to your compost bin.

 Interested in hosting a neighborhood bin?
 Training and guidelines that have worked in Marilyn Park will be shared.

 · Using worms can speed up time to achieve compost for your yard. https://www.epa.gov/recycle/how-create-and-maintain-indoor-worm-composting-bin

 Make Banana Tea for plants- leave banana peel in a cup of water for a few days, water plants with tea and compost used peel.

 · Feed plants with used coffee grounds and washed eggshells- place in soil, coffee gives nitrogen and egg shells give calcium to plants.

 · Save veggie scraps to make Veggie broth before composting- You can freeze scraps in a container until you have enough to cook